danielscos/browser-blaster/README.md

 # Browser Blaster

-to try this out, open chrome or a chromium browser, go to extensions, enable developer mode if needed, and load the folder project into the extensions page.
+To use this Chrome Extention, open chrome or a chromium browser, go to extensions, enable developer mode if needed, and load the folder project into the extensions page.

-then use the toolbar to blast your browser.
+Next use the toolbar to blast your browser.

-you will see the effect (very clearly) once you type anything on the search bar and hit enter.
+Once it's set up you will see the effect (very clearly) once you type anything on the search bar and hit enter.